ibm-cloud-docs/cis/cli/cli-domain.md

    `-i, --instance`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o, --output`    Output the result as JSON style to a file.
-If not set, outputs the result to terminal.
+   `-o, --output`    Specify output format, only JSON is supported now.

 **Output**
   * ID